 Whilst we have reviewed a wide breadth of the available literature on confidence/certainty in diagnoses, there are still many avenues for future work.
 Namely, the majority of the studies presented here do not study diagnosis as a constantly ongoing and evolving process.
 This is likely a function of the methodologies used where participants are asked for diagnoses at a particular point in time, usually after reading all the available information on a patient.
 In reality, diagnoses feature a back and forth between seeking information and evaluating that information in the context of currently considered diagnostic possibilities.
 Without this consideration in experimental design, researchers cannot study the diagnostic process up until the point of expressing confidence.
 Past work has viewed confidence insofar as it affects the subsequent diagnostic process (e.g. medications, testing) after this confidence is expressed, rather than what causes this sense of confidence in the first place.
 One way to study this is using more naturalistic, in situ methodologies that are more analogous to everyday medical practice.
-However, interrupting clinicians in real time to report their diagnostic thinking can be a distraction and potentially a safety risk.
+However, interrupting clinicians in real time to report their diagnostic thinking can be a distraction and potentially a patient safety risk.
 Future research should focus on utilising other methodologies for capturing the diagnostic reasoning of clinicians as it evolves with time and the receipt of new information.
-This could include getting clinicians to think aloud as they make diagnoses888 or using a visual representation of clinicians’ thought processes to capture paths and sources of diagnoses611.
+This could include getting clinicians to think aloud as they make diagnoses89 or using a visual representation of clinicians’ thought processes to capture paths and sources of diagnoses62.
 The use of high-fidelity simulations is also useful for emulating the pressure and work environment of the clinician (which may affect decision making), as well as providing an actual ‘patient’ to observe (unlike in textual vignettes).
 Use of such paradigms would also improve the generalisability of results.
 Considering the work environment is important given our findings of lower confidence due to environmental factors such as shift busyness and time pressures.
-This corresponds with other findings of stress being associated with decreased confidence for intermediate levels of uncertainty8989 and this stress could be contributed to by the healthcare environment that the clinician operates in.
+This corresponds with other findings of stress being associated with decreased confidence for intermediate levels of uncertainty90 and this stress could be contributed to by the healthcare environment that the clinician operates in.

-Most of the reviewed studies investigate confidence in individual clinicians.
+Most studies investigate confidence in individual clinicians.
 However, diagnosis and treatment decisions are often made by teams rather than individuals, particularly in secondary care settings.
-Evidence from organisational psychology indicates that group decisions depend critically on communicated confidence and uncertainty19: Overconfident team members can anchor a group on an incorrect decision900.
-Conversely, underconfident team members may fail to share important information that is unknown to the rest of the group, exacerbating the problems of ‘hidden information’ and ‘shared information bias’911.
+Evidence from organisational psychology indicates that group decisions depend critically on communicated confidence and uncertainty19: Overconfident team members can anchor a group on an incorrect decision91.
+Conversely, underconfident team members may fail to share important information that is unknown to the rest of the group, exacerbating the problems of ‘hidden information’ and ‘shared information bias’92.
 In addition, future work can aim to identify how the certainty held by individuals differs from the certainty communicated to others (be they patients or other clinicians).
-Clinicians may modify how they communicate certainty with others, especially given the collaborative nature of healthcare and the social benefits of communicating opinions with confidence in order to be listened to in a group2929.
-Situational awareness (SA) is also important in a group, and higher stress may be associated with overconfidence in SA922.
+Clinicians may modify how they communicate certainty with others, especially given the collaborative nature of healthcare and the social benefits of communicating opinions with confidence in order to be listened to in a group30.
+Situational awareness (SA) is also important in a group, and higher stress may be associated with overconfidence in SA93.
 Taken together, group medical decisions are clearly an important and naturalistic area for future study.

-The papers in this review have also not looked at individual differences in expressions of confidence, where past work from cognitive psychology has found individual systematic tendencies toward higher or lower confidence93,94.34 Hence, whilst task-level or environmental factors affect confidence and calibration, individual clinicians may also have trait-level factors that are predictive too.
+The papers in this review have also not looked at individual differences in expressions of confidence, where past work from cognitive psychology has found individual systematic tendencies toward higher or lower confidence94,95.
+Hence, whilst task-level or environmental factors affect confidence and calibration, individual clinicians may also have trait-level factors that are predictive too.